heptarch/heptarch.github.io/drafts/demon-bh.md

 taken into account (e.g. hinged flaps), or have a hidden entropy cost which ultimately preserves the Second Law.

-A general class of these hidden costs is captured by *Landauer's principle*.
+*Landauer's principle* is a general class of hidden costs.
 Landauer argued that erasing one bit (dissipating it irreversibly into the environment) always comes with an entropy cost of at least $k_BT \ln 2$, where the environment has temperature $T$ and